HL7/davinci-alerts/input/pagecontent/index.md

 - Bidirectional Work, such as Gaps in Care
 - Any notification that requires workflow management such as Task
 - Complex content such as image files or scanned documents
-- Besides the standard http response, the Alert Recipient's workflow upon receipt of alert.
+- Besides the standard http response, the Recipient's workflow upon receipt of the notification.

 ---